magento/devdocs/guides/v2.3/graphql/mutations/create-paypal-express-token.md

 * PayPal Payflow Pro with Express Checkout
 * PayPal Payflow Link with Express Checkout

 The input includes the cart ID, the payment method code, and a set of URLs that PayPal uses to respond to the token request.
 If the request is successful, PayPal returns a token.
-The `setPaymentMethodOnCart` mutation uses this token later in the authorization process.
+The [`setPaymentMethodOnCart`]({{page.baseurl}}/graphql/reference/quote-payment-method.html) mutation uses this token later in the authorization process.

-The raw response from PayPal also includes the payer ID in the URL.
-Extract the payer ID in your client code.
-You will also specify this value in the `setPaymentMethodOnCart` mutation.

 ## Syntax